 Next you head to the volcanic crater of Rano Raraku.
 This might be the most impressive site on the island.
 Seventy standing sentinels, embedded up to their shoulders in grass on the south slope of the volcanic crater Rano Raraku, lead the way to the quarry or "nursery" inside of the impressive crater rim.
 This is where the Moai were cut from volcanic tuff, and some 150 figures remain here in all stages of completion.
 They are mute witnesses to the mystery that suddenly stopped all work.
 You visit the Ahu of some of the nearby Moai, and check out the holes in the crater rim that were used to maneuver the statues.

-You drive to Rano Kau volcano, the biggest on the island, whose enormous crater is now a fresh water lake with floating green fields of totora reeds.
+Drive to Rano Kau Volcano, the biggest on the island, whose enormous crater is now a fresh water lake with floating green fields of totora reeds.
 This site offers an exceptional view of three tiny and craggy off-shore islands: Nui, Motu and Kao-Kao.
 Perched 400 meters above the lake on the crater wall is the ceremonial village of Orongo, where the bizarre "bird man" ritual took place.
 The partially restored village has 48 oval buildings built out of overlapping stone slabs.
 Over the cliffs you can see an amazing string of "bird man" petroglyphs.

 The Ana Kai Tangata cave sits at the end of a beautiful little bay.
 A rocky trail leads you to the cave entrance, and venturing inside you see a few paintings relating to the birdman culture.
-Once you've explored the cave, you'll return to your hotel and have the afternoon free.
+Once you've explored the cave, return to your hotel and have the afternoon free.

-At the ceremonial center of Ahu Akivi there are seven standing Moais who unlike most others, look out at the sea.
+At the ceremonial center of Ahu Akivi there are seven standing Moais who, unlike most others, look out at the sea.
 It is said they represent the sons of a Maori sorcerer sent to search for Rapa Nui, the home for King Hotu Matua.
 However, Georgia Lee states "their function was to look out over the ceremonial area... the ocean just happens to be out there in the distance."
 Approximately a week after the spring equinox, the seven statues all look directly at the setting sun.
 This inland ahu was restored in 1960, and all around the site are volcanic caves which you are free to explore.
 The most impressive caves are called "Two Windows" and the "Cave of the Banana."
-Before returning to your base, you'll visit Ahu Tepeu and the quarry Puna Pau, where topknots - hats or hairpieces for the Moai, in essence - were carved from the soft volcanic scoria.
+Before returning to your base, visit Ahu Tepeu and the quarry Puna Pau, where topknots - hats or hairpieces for the Moai, in essence - were carved from the soft volcanic scoria.

 Return to your hotel in the afternoon and explore on your own!